Faculty and Staff

 AgriHub Incubator 2017-2018 ($25,000)

 Charles Sturt University Faculty of Education Grant Development Scheme 2016 ($8000)

 Charles Sturt University Special Studies Program Award 2016 ($4200 plus sabbatical)

 Charles Sturt University Special Studies Program Award 2013 ($4200 plus sabbatical)

-Thompson strives to create an authentic and engaged learning environment, setting assignments that exercise student tech skills as well as their analytical skills needed in professional practice.
+Thompson strives to create an authentic and engaged learning environment, setting assignments that exercise student analytical skills needed in professional practice.
 She has won numerous teaching awards including a Faculty of Arts and Education Teaching Citation for Outstanding Contributions to Student Learning 2018; 2015 Web-based Information Studies Education Excellence in Online Education Teaching Award; Outstanding Subject Delivery Award 2014; and was honored in the CSU School of Information Studies Teaching Hall of Fame in 2018, 2017, 2016, 2014, 2013, 2011 for excellence in teaching, as determined by student evaluations.

 Muir, R., Thompson, K. M., & Qayyum, A. (2018, July/August).
 Differently abled staff welcomed by library recruiters.
 InCite: Magazine of the Australian Library and Information Association, 39(7/8), 22-23.